 To maximize warmth, always sleep in a fresh base layer.
-This means packing fresh socks, thermal leggings, thermal top (nylon, Capilene, or Smart Wool), and beanie just for the purpose of always having a dry base layer at night.
+This means packing fresh socks, thermal leggings, thermal top (nylon, Capilene, or Smart Wool), and beanie for the purpose of always having a dry base layer at night.
 Avoid sleeping in clothes that you have hiked in during the day.
-Your hiking clothes may seem dry but are likely more moist than you realize and that moisture wicks warmth away from your body.
-Also, this dedicated nighttime baselayer will help protect your sleeping bag from sweat and body grim.
+Your hiking clothes may seem dry but are likely moister than you realize and that moisture wicks warmth away from your body.
+Also, this dedicated nighttime baselayer will help protect your sleeping bag from sweat and body grime.

 There are few things more enjoyable than a hot water bottle.
 I always carry a one-liter Nalgene bottle for this purpose.
 Arguably, it is not necessary.
 Your body will eventually warm up in the sleeping bag.
 However, you may not realize it if your body has lost too much warmth before sleep.
 A hot water bottle between the thighs and next to your main arteries will quickly restore warmth to your body and help you get a comfortable sleep.